shellx

 Next example installs shellx-plugins-arch which contains plugins for arch linux

-$ shellx plugins install https://github.com/0ghny/shellx-plugins-arch
+$ shellx install https://github.com/0ghny/shellx-plugins-arch

 [PLUGIN] Cloning plugin into shellx plugins directory...
 OK